puppetlabs/puppet-docs/source/puppet/4.1/reference/config_file_hiera.markdown

 When Puppet loads Hiera, it will use its own Hiera config file instead of the global one (which is usually located at `/etc/hiera.yaml`).
 If needed, you can point the `hiera_config` setting at the global Hiera config.

-The location of the `codedir` varies; it depends on the OS, Puppet distribution, and user account.
+The location of the `codedir` depends on your OS.
 [See the codedir documentation for details.][codedir]

 [codedir]: ./dirs_codedir.html